- £711 per week

 Bathroom: Bath, shower over the bath, toilet and washbasin.

 Bedroom 2: Double bed.

 Bedroom 3: Single bed and bedroom chair.
 Please note that two adults will find this a little tight - not recommended for more than a weekend.

 Bedroom 4: Twin beds, chest of drawers, bedroom chair and beautiful views of the town and Whitby Abbey.

-Pets: One dog welcome.
+Pets: One small dog welcome.

 Parking: This property provides scratch cards for on-street zone parking.